 If you rent privately you may wish to install a landline.
 Check with your landlord if there is already a landline installed and who is the service provider.

-Contents insurance (essential)
+Contents insurance (optional)

-It is important to buy contents insurance for your home to protect your belongings in case of theft or damage.
+You may want to buy contents insurance for your home to protect your belongings in case of theft or damage.

 Endsleigh is an insurance company that specialises in student insurance and can also cover expensive items (such as laptops), musical instruments, bikes, tuition fees and rent protection.
 It is recommended because of the lower rates, 0% APR and it is easy to set up.